lennart-finke/GodoTeX/README.md

 # $\text{Godo}\TeX$

-GodoTeX is an add-on to Godot Mono that renders LaTeX expressions - in the editor and at runtime!
+$\text{Godo}\TeX$ is an add-on to Godot Mono that renders LaTeX expressions - in the editor and at runtime!
 <p align="center">
   <img src="https://github.com/file-acomplaint/file-acomplaint/blob/main/assets/latex.gif" />
 </p>